hweihwang/codexuse-desktop-releases/README.md

 CodexUse is a desktop companion for AI coding CLIs.
 It helps you keep multiple accounts logged in, switch profiles fast, and avoid rate limit surprises.

-This repo only hosts release artifacts and changelogs.
+This repo hosts download artifacts.
 It does not contain the app source code.

 ## Download